Classification and Properties of Symmetry Enriched Topological Phases: A Chern-Simons approach with applications to Z2 spin liquids: Introduction

 \underline{Symmetry Protected Edge States:} In general, the non-chiral topological orders, like $Z_2$ topological order and double semion models, do not have gapless excitations at the edge.
 However, these may appear with additional symmetry.
 Indeed, the `unconventional' $Z_2$ SET phases have Majorana edge states.
-Since they are protected by an onsite $Z_2$ symmetry, they are stable even in the presence of disorder that breaks translation symmetry along the edge.
+Since they are protected by an on-site $Z_2$ symmetry, they are stable even in the presence of disorder that breaks translation symmetry along the edge.
 Two further mechanisms for gapless edge modes in `conventional' SET phases may be identified.
-The first is the trivial observation that adding an SPT phase leads to a corresponding protected edge state.The second mechanism operates when both the electric and magnetic particle of the $Z_2$ gauge theory transforms projectively under symmetry.
+The first is the trivial observation that adding an SPT phase could lead to a corresponding protected edge state.
+The second mechanism operates when both the electric and magnetic particle of the $Z_2$ gauge theory transforms projectively under symmetry.
 Then, one cannot condense neither of them at the edge - implying a protected edge.
-Details appear in Sec.\ref{EDGE STABILITY}.
+Details and a sufficient condition (\ref{thm 1:sufficient edge}) for protected edge states will appear in Sec.\ref{EDGE STABILITY}.